MrHertal/react-admin-amplify/README.md

 Please note that `date` field is a sort key, so you need to specify an operator to the query (`eq` in this example).

 These filters may be confusing for the users because they would expect to filter orders by product, customer and date at the same time.
-In fact, you need to hide product filter when customer filter is being used, because the query executed is `ordersByCustomerByDate` and not `ordersByProduct`.
+You need to hide product filter when customer filter is being used, because the query executed is `ordersByCustomerByDate` and not `ordersByProduct`.

 `AmplifyFilter` component solves this issue by displaying or hiding filters automatically: